tobyweston/java8_course_companion/manuscript/part1/02_lambdas_in_depth/03_method_references.md

 the "shapes" fit so it can be assigned.

-Interestingly, we can assign the same lambda to any interface that requires the same "shape".
-For example, if we have another functional interface with the same "shape",
+Interestingly, we can assign the same lambda to any interface that requires the same 'shape'.
+For example, if we have another functional interface with the same 'shape',

 Here `Example` returns a `String` and takes an `Object` so it has the same signature shape as `valueOf`.